malinpalo/Gro/README.md

 Gro is a social network platform designed for plant loving users around Gothenburg.
 The primary goals of the web app are to:

-1) Provide plant lovers a place to meet up on the net to share thoughts, ideas and knowledge about plants and gardening.
+1) Provide plant lovers a place to meet up online to share thoughts, ideas and knowledge about plants and gardening.

 2) Deliver a simple and intuitive user experience, suitable for users in all ages.